Building Better Healthcare Teams

 WHY we do it

 Despite best intentions, many healthcare teams struggle with coordinating their efforts.
-Challenges such as long-standing routines, differing communication styles and tools, misunderstandings about one another's roles and workflow and differing priorities can complicate our ability to work together.
+Challenges such as long-standing routines, differing communication styles and tools, misunderstandings about one another's roles and workflow, and differing priorities can complicate our ability to work together.

-Interprofessional education (IPE) and team training for collaborative practice addresses these challenges.
+Interprofessional education (IPE) and team training for collaborative practice address these challenges.
 By providing opportunities to learn with, from, and about one another, IPE and Team Training allow for the creation of shared mental models, the development of respectful relationships, and improved communication.

 When teams work together well, everyone benefits.

-HOW we do itVenn Diagram of ASPIRE Framework
+Venn Diagram of ASPIRE Framework

 The UVA ASPIRE Model provides a framework that helps us operationalize and embed the Interprofessional Education Collaborative (IPEC) core competencies into the design of IPE and Collaborative Practice educational activities.
-As we created programs at our institution, we identified three primary challenges that stood out as areas where our trainings could really help contextualize the IPEC competencies and help our learners.
+As we created programs at our institution, we identified three primary challenges that stood out as areas where our training could help contextualize the IPEC competencies and help our learners.
 Those areas are PRACTICAL TOOLS, LEADERSHIP TRAINING, and information about RELATIONAL FACTORS.

-Using the UVA ASPIRE Model has helped us design, implement, assess and evaluate our IP activities across the learning continuum.
+Using the UVA ASPIRE Model has helped us design, implement, assess, and evaluate our IP activities across the learning continuum.
 It anchors the IPEC Competencies in a foundation that intuitively makes sense to our learners and addresses the challenges that they are experiencing.
 For more information about this unique framework:

 • Read the 2019 UVA ASPIRE Model article featured in the Journal of Interprofessional Care